StyleFusion360: View-Consistent Head Stylization via Adaptive Style Modulation: Experiments

+We also experimented with applying the same modulation to the value features of the content branch.
+However, this modification produced results similar to those obtained with key modulation.
+Therefore, we omit it from the final design to avoid introducing additional computational overhead.

+\textbf{Robustness to Style Image Expression.} We analyze whether the facial expression in the style image influences the behavior of our method.
+Specifically, we construct a controlled experiment in which the expression of the style reference is deliberately modified while keeping all other factors unchanged.
+As shown in Fig. \ref{fig:roboust_expression}, when substantially altering the expression of the style image, we observe that the generated outputs remain nearly unchanged in overall appearance and stylistic interpretation.
+This indicates that our model does not directly transfer facial expressions from the style reference, but instead captures higher-level stylistic attributes, demonstrating robustness to expression variations.
+Although certain geometric attributes (e.g., eye shape or size) may adapt to satisfy the target style (e.g., exaggerated proportions in a Pixar-like stylization), these modifications are consistent and identity-preserving.
+Core identity-related characteristics remain stable across expression variations, indicating that the model disentangles expression from stylistic representation.

-\textbf{Local Stylization Results.} Our method can localize stylization to specific facial regions, such as the hair, eyes, or mouth, using a \textbf{style mask}.
-This mask, derived from the style image \( I_{\text{style}} \), takes the value 1 for regions to be stylized and 0 elsewhere.
-To obtain this mask, we employ a segmentation model \cite{ravi2024sam2} to extract region-specific masks from the style image.
-The resulting mask is then resized and applied to the style key features \( \mathbf{K}_s \) within the Style Fusion Attention layers by element-wise multiplication.
-Furthermore, we incorporate AdaIN by selectively using the AdaIN-transformed features \( \mathbf{\hat{K}}_s \) where the mask value is 1 and the content features \( \mathbf{K}_c \) where the mask value is 0, enabling precise and localized stylization control. \cref{fig:local_style_combined} presents the results of our local stylization method, demonstrating that stylization can be applied to selected regions of the head while preserving the appearance of the other areas.
+\textbf{Local Stylization Results.} In teaser, \cref{fig:teaser}, presents few results of our local stylization method, demonstrating that stylization can be applied to selected regions of the head while preserving the appearance of the other areas.
 We also show that our method can achieve multiple localized edits simultaneously.
-For example, as illustrated in \cref{fig:local_style_combined}, we can stylize the mouth region using a “Joker” style while applying a “Pixar” style to the eyes.
+For example, as illustrated in \cref{fig:interpolation}(a), we can stylize the mouth region using a “Joker” style while applying a “Pixar” style to the eyes.
 This flexibility highlights the capability of our style mask approach to combine multiple styles within a single image.

 \textbf{Style Interpolation Results.} To blend two distinct styles, we apply our feature extraction process to two style reference images, yielding style appearance features $\mathbf{F}_{s_1}$ and $\mathbf{F}_{s_2}$.
 The final style key $\mathbf{K}_s$ and value $\mathbf{V}_s$ are computed by projecting each feature set and then linearly interpolating the results with a blending factor $\alpha \in [0, 1]$.
 This process is defined as: